MariaQ93/Software-Engineering-Team-Project/README.md

 # Software Engineering Team Project
 Project Overview

 This repository contains the artifacts for our final project submission in CS 1530: Software Engineering.
-Our team embarked on an exciting journey to model Scrum software development and create the foundation of a coding challenge game designed for people of all ages.
+Our team embarked on an exciting journey to model Scrum software development and create the foundation of bank data integration and budget management tool.

 Goal
-The primary goal of this project was to simulate a real-world software development environment using Scrum methodology and to develop a foundational structure for a coding challenge game that is engaging and educational.
+The primary goal of this project was to simulate a real-world software development environment using Scrum methodology and to develop a foundational structure for a bank data integration and budget management tool

 Team Composition